Parental investment: Parental care

-The benefits of parental investment to the offspring are large and are associated with the effects on condition, growth, survival, and ultimately on reproductive success of the offspring.
-For example, in the cichlid fish Tropheus moorii, a female has very high parental investment in her young because she mouthbroods the young and while mouthbrooding, all nourishment she takes in goes to feed the young and she effectively starves herself.
-In doing this, her young are larger, heavier, and faster than they would have been without it.
+The benefits of parental investment to the offspring are large and associated with the effects on condition, growth, survival, and ultimately the reproductive success of the offspring.
+For example, in the blunthead cichlid (Tropheus moorii) a female has very high parental investment in her young because she mouthbroods the young and while mouthbrooding, all nourishment she takes in goes to feed the young, effectively starving the mother.
+In doing so, however, the young are larger, heavier, and faster than they would have been without the parental care.
 These benefits are very advantageous since it lowers their risk of being eaten by predators and size is usually the determining factor in conflicts over resources.
 However, such benefits can come at the cost of parent's ability to reproduce in the future e.g., through increased risk of injury when defending offspring against predators, loss of mating opportunities whilst rearing offspring, and an increase in the time interval until the next reproduction.

-A special case of parental investment is when young do need nourishment and protection, but the genetic parents do not actually contribute in the effort to raise their own offspring.
-For example, in Bombus terrestris, oftentimes sterile female workers will not reproduce on their own, but will raise their mother's brood instead.
-This is common in social Hymenoptera due to haplodiploidy, whereby males are haploid and females are diploid.
+A special case of parental investment is when young require nourishment and protection, but the genetic parents do not actually contribute in the effort to raise their own offspring.
+For example, in buff-tailed bumblebee (Bombus terrestris), oftentimes sterile female workers will not reproduce on their own, but will raise their mother's brood instead.
+This is common in social Hymenoptera insects due to haplodiploidy, whereby males are haploid and females are diploid.
 This ensures that sisters are more related to each other than they ever would be to their own offspring, incentivizing them to help raise their mother's young over their own.